deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 I also have the template stored as [a GitHub gist here](https://gist.github.com/deadlydog/d04b5d43170a90d8bc0143373d90010f), which may be more up-to-date than the code in this post.

+I often use this template to create standalone scripts that I run directly, rather than calling them from other scripts (I would typically create a module instead for those types of reusable functions).
+This is the reason that I set the `$InformationPreference` and `$VerbosePreference` in the `begin` block.
+If you call this script from another script, you may want to remove those lines and rely on the calling script to pass in those preference parameters via the CmdletBinding.

 I typically define all of my functions in the `begin` block, and then call them from the `process` block as needed.
 I also put the `process` block before the `begin` and `end` blocks.
 This helps keep the primary script code (in the `process` block) front-and-center at the top of the script, and makes it easier to see what the script is doing at a glance.